tommybutler/mlearnpy2/README.md

 fi
 ```
 1. verify sha512 checksums in, and the gpg signature for the sha512sums.txt file
 1. **MAKE NOTE! one of the .xz files is split in 40MB segments.
-Cat it back together and extract it back into the home-tommy-mypy/ directory for use in the setup below.**
+Cat it back together and extract it right into the top level of the code tree here, then continue the setup below.**
 1. copy the home-tommy-mypy/ directory to ~/mypy
 1. configure virtualenvwrapper to use the mypy python installation
 1. make a symlink called /home/tommy and point it at your homedir (sorry, but that's how the custom python was compiled in this case)